 It is important to distinguish between droughts in freshwater systems under both natural and altered conditions.
 Humans affect droughts and their impacts by abstracting water, adding nutrients to water, changing the climate and modifying waterbodies.
 Under natural conditions, droughts are part of the continuously varying hydrological conditions in lakes, as are floods.
-Droughts can lead to the death of organisms,
+Droughts can lead to the death of organisms, disconnection, shrinkage of habitat, etc. but this can be natural.
+Under unnatural conditions, the impacts of droughts can become more severe, i.e. increased frequency and intensity, or exacerbating other stressors on fresh waters.
+Here,

-Drought is a natural phenomenon.Water scarcity is humanrelated, because we need the right amount of water of the right quality at the right time and in the right place. disconnection, shrinkage of habitat, etc. but this can be natural.
-Under unnatural conditions, the impacts of droughts can become more severe, i.e. increased frequency and intensity or exacerbating other stressors on fresh waters.
-Here, we describe the potential impacts of severe droughts on UK lakes and reservoirs.
-In the case of reservoirs, it should be noted that they are generally operated to allow for certain draw-downs and releases to ensure minimise drought impacts, wherever possible, on downstream receiving watercourses.
+Drought is a natural phenomenon.
+Water scarcity is human-related, because we need the right amount of water of the right quality at the right time and in the right place. we describe the potential impacts of severe droughts on UK lakes and reservoirs.
+In the case of reservoirs, it should be noted that they are generally operated to allow for certain draw-downs and releases to minimise drought impacts, wherever possible, on downstream receiving watercourses.

 During a drought, the turbidity, water quality and water temperature of lakes and reservoirs are affected by lower rainfall and by a reduced rate of flushing from the hydrological network.
 This has a direct impact on human and livestock health, and on wildlife, but also drives up the cost of maintaining fisheries and water treatment.
-The consequences of increasing turbidity and water temperatures, and degraded water quality will be greater in shallow lakes, where the faster evaporation of remaining water and the degradation of vital shoreline habitats will occur.
+The consequences of increasing turbidity and water temperatures, and degraded water quality, will be greater in shallow lakes, where the faster evaporation of remaining water and the degradation of vital shoreline habitats will occur.
 However, if a lake is mainly groundwater-fed this might not be the case; as each drought event is unique so is each habitat, which makes the impacts of a drought site-specific.